 Refer to our guide on art installation control systems for further tips.

-Understanding Digital vs. Analog Inputs for Artistic Expression
+Digital vs. Analog Inputs in Arduino: Enhancing Artistic Expression

 Deciding between digital and analog inputs can influence your project’s design: